Skip to Content

 10. Don’t miss the free entertainment

-Las Vegas is one of my favourite cities in the world; not just because it is pretty and fun and warm and sparkly (but this helps!) but also because it is a lot cheaper than I intentionally thought it would be.
+Las Vegas is one of my favorite places in the world; not just because it is pretty and fun and warm and sparkly (but this helps!) but also because it is a lot cheaper than I intentionally thought it would be.

 There are so many free attractions in Las Vegas – you just have to walk down the strip and into a nearby hotel to find something pretty to explore.

-Some of our favourite free things to do in Vegas are the Silverton Aquariumthe Flamingo Wildlife Habitat, the Bellagio Conservatory and Gardens and the Bellagio Fountains.
+Some of our favorite free things to do in Vegas are the Silverton Aquariumthe Flamingo Wildlife Habitat, the Bellagio Conservatory and Gardens, and the Bellagio Fountains.

 11. Don’t underestimate the airport